 How can I learn more about the teaching profession and teaching degree programs?

 - Additional teaching degree programs and institutions may be found here.
 Programs and institutions for teaching ESL may be found here.

-- UConn English majors have pursued graduate degrees in Education at the following schools: Eastern Connecticut State University, Southern Connecticut State University, Central Connecticut State University, Sacred Heart University, University of Fairfield, Quinnipac University, University of Bridgeport, University of Hartford, University of Saint Joseph, University of New Haven, Simmons College, New York University, Columbia University Teachers College, State University of New York, University of Colorado, Kansas State University, Philadelphia Teaching Fellows, New York City Teaching Fellows, and Bard College.
+- UConn English majors have pursued graduate degrees in Education at the following schools: Eastern Connecticut State University, Southern Connecticut State University, Central Connecticut State University, Sacred Heart University, University of Fairfield, Quinnipac University, University of Bridgeport, University of Hartford, University of Saint Joseph, Simmons College, New York University, Columbia University Teachers College, State University of New York, University of Colorado, Kansas State University, Philadelphia Teaching Fellows, New York City Teaching Fellows, and Bard College.

 - Connecticut State Department of Education

 - UConn Center for Career Development